Mushroom-MSL1L/UltimateDesktopPet/README.md

 * Open your powershell
 * Execute `run_me.bat`
     * It's a script file under the root of this repository.
-    * There's a usage quide in it.
+    * There's a usage guide in it.
 * For the first run, you need to update all resources.
     * Enter `.\run_me.bat update`
 * Directly run